 The two boys led Eddie out of the Wikiup, where Hania, their medicine man, waited.
 He was a terrifying sight in his black and gray wolf’s head cloak and red-painted body.
 In his hand was a long spear and a small coil of rope.
 Danny was afraid of Hania anyway, even without the formal dress, but he had to be brave for his younger friend.
 Today was the day Eddie would either join their ranks as a brave of the Apache, or join with the Great Spirit and watch over them from the pastures of the sky.
 He looked over to Zeke, who gave a reassuring nod.
 They both handed their sage bundles to Eddie and sank back into the crowd gathered about to watch the spectacle.

-Eddie was told stories of the bravery ceremony from as far back as he could remember.
+Eddie heard stories of the bravery ceremony from as far back as he could remember.
 His grandfather loved to tell of his own trial with the Great Yellow Eagle.
 He remembered the old man’s words.
 One day Sahale, you will meet the Great Yellow Eagle, too he would say.
 Remember to hold the line.
 Never let go.
 Always hold the line.
 Now that he held it in his hand, he wondered if he was ready.
 It was just a rope after all, and nothing special.
 Hania turned, the black tail of his wolf cloak swaying, and started up the cliff trail.
-Eddie fell in step behind him, and the old Apache medicine man and the young brave began their ascent.
+The old Apache medicine man and the young brave began their ascent.
 Eddie looked back to see Zeke and Danny hold their hands high for him.
 He would be so proud to return to them no longer as a boy, but their equal as a man.

 Not a word was said between them until they reached what appeared to be the end of the trail into a sheer rock wall.
 “From here, you travel alone Sahale.
 I will greet you again where the Great Yellow Eagle perches on our world.”
 Hania gestured up where the rock face stopped, about a hundred feet above them.
 “Now climb.”

 After the first few movements, his ascent became easier.
 The rock face had a gentle slope he couldn’t see looking up from the bottom.
 Another trial from the Yellow Eagle, he thought.
-I’ll pass your test!
+This isn’t so bad.
+I’ll pass your test.
 I will be a brave today!
 More than once his handholds crumbled away, causing him to grasp onto whatever he could reach and rake his knuckles on the sharp rocks.
 Still, his grip held.
-Gusts of wind continued to sting his eyes and cheeks with sand as he went upward hand over hand.
+Gusts of wind continued to sting his eyes and cheeks with sand as he went upward, hand over hand.
 With grim determination, he finally crested the cliff.

 The rock ledge was about the size of his bedroom back home.
 He sat down to rest from the arduous climb and looked around.
 It was cold up here.
 The brisk breeze bit into his skin with a sharp chill.
 Peering down into the canyon where his journey began, he could barely make out the shape of the Wikiup and his family and tribe gathered, awaiting his triumphant return.
 Which ones are Zeke and Danny? he thought.
 Was Grandfather still waiting in the Wikiup?
 He wondered if they could see him from there.
 In the distance, a large city of the white man could be seen through the haze, a jagged scar piercing the skyline with its disdain for the natural shapes made by the Great Spirit.
 Above him, the white sun beat down from the clear blue ocean of the sky.
 He basked in what little warmth it offered for several minutes before getting to his feet, ready to take on the next part of his challenge.